awsdocs/amazon-lumberyard-user-guide/doc_source/gems-system-gem-cloud.md

 The Sky Clouds gem creates realistic and detailed cloud and weather effects in your game levels\.
 You can create clouds with either simple, sprite\-based shading, or more complex, voxelized 3D volume shading\.

-To enable the Sky Clouds gem for your project, see [Using Gems to Add Modular Features and Assets](gems-system-gems.md)\.
+To enable the Sky Clouds gem for your project, see [Add modular features and assets with Gems](gems-system-gems.md)\.

 For more information about creating and placing clouds in your level, see [Sky Cloud](component-sky-cloud.md)\.